• Skip to primary navigation

 YOUR BRAIN ON TEA

-Participants in the Oxford study were resting with their eyes closed during EEG recordings of their brain wave activity.
+The Oxford study participants rested with their eyes closed during EEG recordings of their alpha brain wave activity.

-The amount of theanine that enters your brain after drinking two cups of tea is about 50 mg.
-Take a look at this view of the brain after drinking two cups of L-theanine.
+The amount of theanine that enters your brain, crossing the blood-brain barrier after drinking two cups of tea, is about 50 mg.
+Look at the effects of l-theanine after drinking the equivalent of two cups of tea.

 The orange area is the presence of alpha wave activity.
 See the difference?